anton-kravchenko/cypress-selectors/docs/docs/caveats.md

 ### `ignoreCase`

-`ignoreCase` configuration works only for English text.
+`ignoreCase` configuration works only for text in English.
 It uses the following `XPath` function to transform text into lowercase and compare it with the specified text (which also gets transformed into lower case):

 ```typescript
 translate(text(), 'ABCDEFGHIJKLMNOPQRSTUVWXYZ', 'abcdefghijklmnopqrstuvwxyz');